SmartBear/swaggerhub-cli/README.md

 ## `swaggerhub integration:get`

-retieves an integation for the given API.
+retieves an integration for the given API.

 ```
 USAGE